awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/4-cloudfront/_index.en.md

 weight = 4
 +++

 You can improve resiliency and increase availability for specific scenarios by setting up CloudFront with origin failover.
-To get started, you create an origin group in which you designate a primary origin for CloudFront plus a second origin.
-CloudFront automatically switches to the second origin when the primary origin returns specific HTTP status code failure responses.

-We are going to configure CloudFront with origin failover in the below steps using our **active-primary-uibucket-xxx** S3 static website as our primary origin and our **passive-secondary-uibucket-xxxx** S3 static website as our failover origin.

-{{% notice note %}}
-You will need the Amazon CloudFormation output parameter values from the **Primary-Active** and **Passive-Secondary** stacks to complete this section.
-For help, refer to the [CloudFormation Outputs](../prerequisites/cfn-outputs/) section of the workshop.
-{{% /notice %}}

 ### Create the Amazon CloudFront Distribution